cumulo-autumn/StreamDiffusion/examples/README.md

 Take a screen capture and process it. **This script only works on Windows.**

+When you run the script, a translucent window appears.
+Position it at where you want to capture the screen and press the enter key to finalize the capture area.

 You need to install extra dependencies for this script as follows:

 ```bash